zirconlynx/Overlay/README.md

 — e.g. take a screenshot, run a script, toggle another feature, call an API, etc. Right now it just logs the click to the console.

-## App icon

-`build/icon.ico` (Windows) and `build/icon.png` (Mac/Linux) are referenced
-by the `build` config in `package.json` and get baked into the packaged app automatically the next time you run `npm run dist` — no other setup needed.
-To use your own icon, replace those two files (keep the same names/paths), ideally starting from a square image at least 512x512px, and rebuild.

 ## Useful things to customize next

 - **Position/size**: change `width`, `height`, `x`, `y` in `main.js`.